❌ TOXIC — Do Not Feed — Shallot

 South Indian cooking commonly uses shallots — high risk in South Indian householdsHIGHAll dogs in South Indian homes

 Indian-specific concerns: Diabetic dogs, obese apartment dogs (Labs, Pugs, Beagles with limited exercise), puppies under 3 months, senior dogs, and dogs with kidney or liver conditions should be treated with extra care when it comes to Shallot.
-Always consult your vet for dogs with pre-existing health conditions.
+For dogs already under care, a quick vet check comes before any new food.

 🚨 Call your vet immediately if your dog shows: